 Born in Centralia, Washington, Sandra spent the first 18 years of her life in “Twin Peaks” country, the Great Northwest.
 She had an eclectic childhood: she trained as a figure skater, performed professionally as a ventriloquist.
 She is devoted to her Mexican heritage as well as her American upbringing.

-2017 marks her 20th year teaching at Yale University’s School of Art.
-She proudly help develop the filmmaking concentration within the Art Major , Columbia University, Barnard College.
-She ran and developed and run a unique six-week production program at Yale Summer Film Institute from 2002-2015.
+2019 marks her 22th year teaching at Yale University’s School of Art.
+She proudly help developed the filmmaking concentration within the Art Major and also teaches film production at Columbia University and Barnard College.
+She ran and developed a unique six-week production program at Yale Summer Film Institute from 2002-2015.
 She specializes in teaching young narrative directors how to work with Actors for authentic on camera performances.

 Sandra is a member of the Director’s Guild of America, The International Documentary Association and New York Women in Film and Television.